BitDecoding: Unlocking Tensor Cores for Long-Context LLMs with Low-Bit KV Cache: System Implementation

 achieve bank conflict-free access.
 Additionally, we restructure the shared memory layout of $K_p$ and $V_p$ to further reduce bank conflict and maximize throughput efficiency.

-\paragraph{Computation} To fully utilize both CUDA Cores and Tensor Cores, we design a register-level software pipeline that enables efficient overlapping of computation and memory operations.
-In this pipeline, shared memory reads via \texttt{ldmatrix} and dequantization operations (\texttt{Dequant}) are executed concurrently with Tensor Core matrix multiplications (\texttt{MMA}) under the warp scheduler of Streaming Multiprocessors (SMs).
+\textbf{(2) Asynchronous pipeline for overlapping CUDA Cores and Tensor Cores.} To fully utilize both CUDA cores and Tensor Cores, we implement a register-level, asynchronous pipeline that overlaps computation with memory operations.
+In this pipeline, shared-memory loads via \texttt{ldmatrix} and dequantization (\texttt{Dequant}) run concurrently with Tensor Core matrix multiplications (\texttt{mma}) under the SM warp scheduler.

-Specifically, while the $i_{th}$ slice is being processed by \texttt{MMA} instructions in Tensor Cores, the $(i+1)_{th}$ slice is simultaneously loaded from shared memory via \texttt{ldmatrix} and undergoes dequantization.
-This design ensures continuous data flow, thereby improving instruction throughput and maximizing hardware utilization.
+As shown in Fig.~\ref{fig:overview} (right), while the $i$-th slice is being processed by \texttt{mma} on Tensor Cores, the $(i+1)$-th slice is simultaneously loaded from shared memory (\texttt{ldmatrix}) and dequantized.
+This sustains a continuous producer–consumer flow, improving instruction throughput and maximizing utilization of both CUDA cores and Tensor Cores.